tytydraco/yessleep/out/TAPE_1_Postman.md

 Person at the other side of the door: I heard there's a random prize giveaway organized by the Coca Cola company going on recently, seems like they picked you as the winner, it's your lucky day, sir!

-Robert (to self): Was about time Coke rewarded me for drinking their bottled cancer for ages!
+Robert (whispers to self): Was about time Coke rewarded me for drinking their bottled cancer for ages!

 Robert: You sure I don't even have to pay for the delivery fees?